apache/druid/extensions-contrib/grpc-query/README.md

 An attempt to use `float` will lead to a runtime error when processing the query.
 Use the `double` type instead.

+## Security

+The extension supports both "anonymous" and basic authorization.
+Anonymous is the mode for an out-of-the-box Druid: not authorization needed.
+The extension does not yet support other security extensions: each needs its own specific integration.

+Clients that use basic authentication must include a set of credentials.
+See `BasicCredentials` for a typical implementation and `BasicAuthTest` for how to configure the credentials in the client.

 ## Implementation Notes

 The extension is made up of three projects.
 Druid uses a different version of Guava than